 If you are interested in volunteering, you can see the assignments that are available and sign up by clicking on the green Volunteer button on the race registration page.
 THANK YOU!

-The 50K provides 2 points, toward every race of the Ultra-Trail du Mont-Blanc®
+The 50K provides 2 points and the 17M 1 point, toward every race of the Ultra-Trail du Mont-Blanc®

 Go Beyond Racing is an equal opportunity recreation event provider.